An Ultimate Guide to 2025 DELF & DALF Exam

 • Where do I give DELF?

 Alliance Française and its associate network offer the DELF test in over 1,200 testing centers in over 175 nations.
-Check the official site to find information about your nearest center.
+Visit the official site for information about your nearest center.

 • Can the DELF exam be taken online?